Raygunadk2002/graph_analyser/README.md

 The application will be available at `http://localhost:8000`

+## Usage

+1. Open `http://localhost:8000` and create an account or log in.
+2. After logging in you will be redirected to the dashboard at `/dashboard`.
+3. Create a project and upload one or more files for analysis.

 ## Data Format

 The application expects data files (Excel or CSV) with the following columns: